Binns Track & East Kimberley - 26th of June to 20th of July (inclusive)

 Minimum of 4 (four) vehicles required to run the tour.

-All our 4WD Tag along Tours are Eco-Accredited and we are an 'Advanced Ecotourism' Operator.
+All our 4WD Tag along Tours are Eco-Accredited and we are a Licensed Tour Operator with 'Advanced Ecotourism' Accreditation.

 Days 1 & 2

 We leave Quorn and head north to Coober Pedy and tour an underground opal mine in the evening.
 On Day 2 we head north east through the 'Painted Desert' and then across to Oodnadatta and on to the picturesque Eringa Waterhole to make camp.
 This is remote area touring but very relaxed with 9.00am starts and 'Happy Hours' on most days after Day 2.

 We make our way to Mount Dare for a shower and our last chance to fuel up before heading up to Old Andado Station.
 We'll see where Mac & Molly Clarke used to live and how hard life was in that remote area.
 We'll make camp here, so you'll have time to explore and do some photography and have 'Happy Hour' before dinner around the campfire.